IORoot/wp-plugin__pipeline--generative-images/README.md

     <text>{{w2:uc:post_title}}</text>
     This will split by hypens, output the second one in UPPERCASE.

 ## acf_post_tax_field

+This will allow the post get ACF fields on the category its attached to.
+Use the moustache brackets to define the category ACF field you wish to use.
+Has all functionality of the `text` type layer.

+    Parameters [STRING]
+    Add an element with substitutions with the post object.

+I created this because my categories have ACF colour fields on them.
+Any post attached to the category can now get the category colour.

 ## acf_term_field

+Only available on the 'Category' source.

+Allows you to specify an ACF field attached to the taxonomy and output the value.
+Moushache brackets, same as the `text` layer type.

+    Parameters [STRING]
+    Add an element with substitutions with the term object.

 ## acf_term_field_defintion

+Same as the `acf_term_field` but puts the parameter into the `<defs></defs>` area of the SVG.

 ## generate_shape

+This is the big 'generative' part of the plugin.
+Allows you to generate shapes onto a patchwork-quilt like space over the image.
+Also includes moustache {{}} substitution.

+    Parameters [ARRAY]
+    Define how the generative art will be created.

+The following settings can be used:

+### palette

+The 'palette' setting tells the generator which base colours to add to the primary palette.
+This palette is used to select random colours from.

+    'palette' => '{{acf_taxonomy_colour}}, #FAFAFA',

+### additional_palette

+You can define a secondary palette that the generator can select from and add to the primary palette.

+    'additional_palette' => '#000000,#242424,#424242,#757575,#E0E0E0,#F5F5F5,#FAFAFA,#FFFFFF',

+### additional_colours

+How many random colours to add to the primary palette from the secondary one.

+    'additional_colours' => 1,

+### opacity

+What is the opacity of the shapes generated.

+    'opacity' => 0.8,

+### corners

+The generative shapes are added to the corners of the image.
+This selects which corners to use.
+If left blank, ALL corners are used.
+Options are:

+1. tl (top left)
+2. tr (top right)
+3. br (bottom right)
+4. bl (bottom left)

+    'corners' => 'tl,br',

+### corner_size

+Furthest number of tiles to come out from the corner.

+    'corner_size' => 4,

+### shapes

+Select the shapes you wish to randomly pick from.
+If left blank, ALL shapes are used.
+Options are:

+1. 'rect',
+2. 'cross',
+3. 'square_cross',
+4. 'square_plus',
+5. 'triangle',
+6. 'right_angled_triangle',
+8. 'leaf',
+9. 'dots',
+10. 'lines',
+11. 'wiggles',
+12. 'diamond',
+13. 'flower',
+14. 'stripes',
+15. 'bump',

+    'shapes' => 'leaf, cross,bump',

+### cell_size

+Scale the size of the shape tiles up or down.
+Number in pixels.
+Default is 80.

+    'cell_size' => 40,

+### Example

+    [
+        'palette' => '{{taxonomy_colour}}, #FAFAFA',
+        'additional_palette' => '#000000,#242424,#424242,#757575,#E0E0E0,#F5F5F5,#FAFAFA,#FFFFFF',
+        'additional_colours' => 1,
+        'opacity' => 0.8,
+        'corners' => 'tl,br',
+        'corner_size' => 4,
+        'shapes' => 'leaf, cross,bump',
+        'cell_size' => 40,
+    ]